 I have a virtual machine running which don’t have swap on it.
 Many times services got crashed due to insufficient memory.
 In this situation creation of Swap file is better to keep them up.
-This article will help you to create swap file on Linux system after installation.
+This article will help you to create a swap file on Linux system after installation.

 - Check System Swap – Before working make sure that system has already swap enabled.
 If there are no swap, you will get output header only.